n2vram/datahammer/README.rst

 Operations
 ^^^^^^^^^^

-This is a list of supported operations, including applying builtin Python functions. (`Note 1`_)
+This is a list of supported operations, including applying builtin Python functions.
+[1]_

 +------------------------------------------+---------------------------------------------------------------+
 |             **Operation**                |     **Description**                                           |